A tapestry illustrating the 1066 Norman invasion returns to the U.K.

 UNIDENTIFIED ACTOR #2: (As character) Or visit our website.

-FRAYER: And so when French President Macron visited this week, British Prime Minister Starmer stood next to him and waxed poetic about that 1066 battle that his country lost because it was the beginning, he said...
+FRAYER: And so when French President Macron visited, British Prime Minister Starmer stood next to him and waxed poetic about that 1066 battle that his country lost because it was the beginning, he said...

 (SOUNDBITE OF ARCHIVED RECORDING)